rw4523/IS4523_TAScripts/README.md

 You can find the instructions **[HERE](https://github.com/rw4523/IS4523_TAScripts/blob/master/MQ_Scripts/README.md)**.

 ### Other notes:
-* This repository was copied over from my other github account.
-I moved it into this one so that in case I change my name on that one, the link from the "Read me first".pptx won't break.
-* If you are the TA/Professor(s) and you run into an issue/need help troubleshooting, please send me an email (my email is in ~slide 68-ish in the "READ ME FIRST" powerpoint) or a message on discord (email for details).
+* If you are the TA/Professor(s) and you run into an issue/need help troubleshooting, please send me an email (my email is in slide 68-ish in the "READ ME FIRST" powerpoint) or a message on discord (email for details).